mozilla/chromeless/README.md

     (win32) C:\xxx\chromeless> chromeless examples\webgl package
     (osx)   $ ./chromeless examples/webgl package

-This will output a zip file which you can install using the --install-app flag to xulrunner.
+This will output a zip file.
+You can then use the built in XULRunner to install the ZIP file as a XULRunner application in your computer.
+There is a convenience script to install chromeless.zip in the local computer.

+    ./xulapp-install

 ## More Information